ThingPulse/esp8266-weather-station-color/README.md

  * Json Streaming Parser by Daniel Eichhorn
  * simpleDSTadjust by neptune2

-You also need to get an API key for the Wunderground data: https://www.wunderground.com/
+You also need to get an key for the Wunderground API: [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/)

 ## Settings
-Please have a good look at the settings.h file.
-There you can:
+Please have a good look at the [settings.h](./settings.h) file.
+It offers config options for:
- * set your location for the weather information
+ * Location to obtain weather data for
- * Set the clock mode: 12hour (am/pm) or 24hour mode
+ * Clock mode: 12hour (am/pm) or 24hour
  * Metric system for temperature
  * Timezone and daytime saving options
- * API key for the wunderground service
+ * API key for the Wunderground service

 ## Wiring